CWES Program

 All eligible CalWORKs recipients, unless exempt.
 CWES

-The Principal Earner (PE) who is ineligible only because he/she has not been unemployed for four weeks (28 calendar days).
+The Principal Earner (PE) who is ineligible only because they have not been unemployed for four weeks (28 calendar days).
 CWES

-An essential person who must participate in order to be included in the AU.
+An essential person who must participate in order to be included in the Assistance Unit (AU).
 CWES

 A teen parent, defined as a pregnant or custodial teen parent under the age of 19 (or 20, if appropriate) who has not received a high school diploma or the equivalent (regardless of whether this teen parent is considered a child or an adult in the AU).
-The Cal Learn Program is described in complete detail in the Cal Learn section.
-Refer to Cal Learn [EAS 42-762].
-Cal Learn
+Cal-Learn; see the Cal-Learn topic.

 A client can request an exemption at any time by the following means: